I ran into her again recently, on a Wednesday evening, very late, at the supermarket. I do

 Hi! she cried back, still with the same big smile, seemingly happy to see me, if as surprised,

-I was.
+perhaps, as I was.
 Or not – to be honest, I really couldn't tell.
-She still looked well, very fit,
+She still looked well,

-considering that her cancer was, so I'd heard, fairly advanced.
+very fit, considering that her cancer was, so I'd heard, fairly advanced.
 Her hair was still gray.
-We

-air of bright expectency.
+air of bright expectancy.
 Perhaps she'd gotten good news recently on the health front; or perhaps

 not; perhaps the news was even worse than before and she simply held herself ready, when meeting anyone